NEWSMAKER-Brash and pugnacious, Trump has presided over a tumultuous presidency

 The coronavirus pandemic presented a challenge to Trump.

 He cast doubt on protective masks, promoted unproven medicines and predicted the pathogen's disappearance "like a miracle" - actions that many public health experts said cost lives and contributed to an economic cataclysm.
-About 230,000 million Americans have died from COVID-19.
+About 230,000 people have died in the United States from COVID-19, with some 9 million confirmed cases in the country since the pandemic began.

 Trump, who often ignored mask-wearing and social-distancing advice, disclosed on Oct.
 2 that he had tested positive for the virus and then spent three days hospitalized receiving multiple COVID-19 treatments before returning to the White House.